TripleSpeeder/ens-updater/README.md

 ```

 #### Reading values from stdin
-Setting the value "stdin" for option `contenthash` or `address` reads the contenthash from stdin.
+Setting the value "stdin" for option `contenthash` or `address` reads the contenthash/address to set from stdin.
 This is useful
 to build a chain of commands in a deploy script.

 For example you can use [ipfs-deploy](https://www.npmjs.com/package/ipfs-deploy) to publish a website to IPFS